mariusberget92/vue-laravel-table/README.md

 * `:routes`
 * * Required!
 * * Object containing all route names and icons for CRUD routes (see example).
+* * All icons are set at default, so no need to include default icons if you're not changing them to something else.
+The ones in the example are the default ones and can be removed from CRUD prop.

 * `:headers`